Tummy Tuck & Fleur-Di-Lis Abdominoplasty

 - Skin loss

 Risks of the procedure are outlined above and will be discussed with you in detail at the time of your consultation.
-Our Plastic Surgeon Dr. Parikh encourages you to have questions ready and is always available to answer questions regarding your safety in terms of procedure and anesthetic risks.
+Our Plastic Surgeon Dr. Allegra encourages you to have questions ready and is always available to answer questions regarding your safety in terms of procedure and anesthetic risks.